KostasKgr/request.end/README.md

 # request.end
 ![Beta](https://img.shields.io/badge/status-beta-yellow)

-Advanced telemetry from legacy applications with minimal effort!
+Advanced telemetry from any application with minimal effort!

-The Request End Log Spec is a simple approach to obtain advanced telemetry from legacy applications using just a single log line.
-It allows developers to gain valuable insights without the need for extensive refactoring or instrumentation.
+The Request End Log Spec is a simple approach to obtain advanced telemetry from any application using just a single log line.

+You may find this particularly useful for legacy applications that do not have open instrumentation libraries and for cases where you want insights but have no other telemetry infrastructure.

 ## Beta Version